mendonk/langchain-astrapy-hotels-app/README.md

 instructions will show up in the console below, where you'll have to provide connection details and OpenAI key when prompted.

-In the meantime, the app will open in the top panel.
+In the meantime, the app will open in the top panel. **We recommend opening the app in a new browser tab** for a better view, using the link that will be provided in the bottom console once everything is ready.

 <a href="https://gitpod.io/#https://github.com/hemidactylus/langchain-astrapy-hotels-app"><img src="images/open_in_gitpod.svg" /></a>